“Which counties are the best for finding land deals?”

 - Do they show a willingness and desire to help you or are they unwilling to give you the time of day?

-Many counties do a great job of making their public property information databases readily available online (or even through a paid data service).
+Many counties make their public property information databases readily available online (or even through a paid data service).

-This information is extremely helpful (some might even say it's crucial) when it comes to pulling your direct mail lists and/or doing property research.
+This information is extremely helpful (some might even say it's crucial) when pulling your marketing lists and/or doing property research.

 Unfortunately, some counties do an awful job (sometimes even a non-existent job) of making this information available to the general public.

-GIS mapping data, delinquent tax data, property ownership information, assessed values, prior sale prices and comparable values in the surrounding area… it's all part of the overall need for public data.
-When you can get it, your job as a land investor will be MUCH easier… but when you can't get it (i.e. – if one or more of these components is either missing or extremely inconvenient to get), your job will start getting much more difficult.
+GIS mapping data, delinquent tax data, property ownership information, assessed values, prior sale prices, and comparable values in the surrounding area… it's all part of the overall need for public data.
+When you can get it, your job as a land investor will be MUCH easier… but when you can't get it (i.e., if one or more of these components is either missing or extremely inconvenient to obtain), your job will become much more difficult.

-Poor access to data doesn't mean there are no opportunities there (if anything, there may be even more opportunities in these areas, because the lack of data makes it harder for everyone to work there), most of us have to draw the line somewhere and decide how much B.S. we're willing to tolerate in the running of our business.
-If a county makes the data-gathering process difficult, this is definitely an issue you'll want to factor into your decision.
+Poor access to data doesn't mean there are no opportunities (if anything, there may be even more opportunities in these areas because the lack of data makes it harder for everyone else to work there), but most of us have to draw the line somewhere and decide how much B.S. we're willing to tolerate in the running of our business.
+If a county makes the data-gathering process difficult, this is an issue you'll want to factor into your decision.

 1. Tax Laws

-One day when I was researching a potential purchase in the state of Vermont, I learned that this state imposes a land gains tax on anyone who buys and sells vacant land that isn't part of their principal residence.
+One day, when researching a potential purchase in Vermont, I learned that this state imposed a land gains tax on anyone who buys and sells vacant land that isn't part of their principal residence.

 2. Seller Financing

-Some states have laws surrounding seller financing that can make it much more expensive and time consuming to repossess a property if/when a buyer defaults on their payments (something I explain in this blog post).
+Some states have laws surrounding seller financing that make it much more expensive and time-consuming to repossess a property if/when a buyer defaults on their payments (something I explain in this blog post).